Uniform Length Estimates for Trajectories on Flat Cone Surfaces: Flat Surfaces and Moduli Spaces

 In general, the metric space $(\mathbb{P}\Omega(\underline{k}), h_{\mathrm{Thu}})$ is not metric complete.
 In~\cite{thu}, Thurston studied the metric completion of the moduli space of convex flat cone spheres.
 We denote by $\overline{\mathbb{P}\Omega}(\underline{k})$ the metric completion of $\mathbb{P}\Omega(\underline{k})$ with respect to the metric $h_{\mathrm{Thu}}$.

 To describe the structure of the metric completion, we introduce the following notions.
 Let $P$ be a partition of $(k_1, \ldots, k_n)$.
 We say that $P$ is \emph{admissible} if, for any set $p \in P$, the sum of curvatures in $p$ is less than $1$.
-In particular, since the flat metric is assumed to be convex, the trivial partition by singletons is admissible.
 Let $P = (p_1, \ldots, p_m)$ be an admissible partition.
 We say that the vector

 is obtained by \emph{collapsing} $\underline{k}$ by $P$, and denote it by $\underline{k}_P$.